-During the months when there are no in-person meetings, videoconferences will be held (six times per year).
-The videoconferences should last no longer than two hours and include topics where decisions are needed but where a thorough board debate is not foreseen.
+During the months when there are no in-person meetings, meetings will be held online (six times per year).
+The online meetings should last no longer than two hours and include topics where decisions are needed but where a thorough board debate is not foreseen.
 The meeting schedule is decided at the start of each year and the next meeting date is stated in each preceding minutes.

-Ordinarily, the board meetings take place at the MSF Sweden office.
-It is possible for board members to attend the meeting by videoconference, however, physical presence is preferred.
+Ordinarily, the face-to-face board meetings take place at the MSF Sweden office.
+It is possible for board members to attend the meeting online, however, physical presence is preferred.